 The Manager supports the principle of encouraging Unitholders’ participation and voting at general meetings.
-Unitholders receive a CD-ROM containing the CRCT annual report (printed copies are available upon request) and notice of the annual general meeting.
-As and when an extraordinary general meeting is to be held, Unitholders will receive a copy of the circular which contains details of the matters to be proposed for Unitholders’ consideration and approval.
+Unitholders receive a CD-ROM containing the CRCT annual report (printed copies are available upon request) and notice of the general meeting.
 Notices of the general meetings are also advertised in the press and issued on SGXNet.
-The requisite notice period for general meeting is adhered to.
+The requisite notice period for a general meeting is adhered to.
 All Unitholders are given the opportunity to participate effectively in and vote at general meetings.

-Minutes of the general meetings recording the substantive and relevant comments made and questions raised by Unitholders, are prepared and are available to Unitholders for their inspection upon request.
+Minutes of the general meetings, recording the substantial and relevant comments made and questions raised by Unitholders are prepared and are available to Unitholders for their inspection upon request.
 Minutes of the annual general meetings are also available on CRCT’s website at www.crct.com.sg.